FAQ: Press Release Writing and Distribution Services

 This fact allows eReleases to act as sort of a press release cooperative for small and some mid-sized businesses.
 And because of our volume, we were able to negotiate a substantial discount with the newswire.
 That discount is passed along to our customers through our more affordable prices.

-You can place any type of link within your press release, including links to videos, pictures, PDFs, and other types of multimedia files.
-In fact, eReleases will host up to two images at no extra cost for customers who do not have their own websites or are simply strapped for time.
+You may include up to two images at no extra cost.
+Also, you can place any type of link within your press release, including links to videos, pictures, PDFs, and other types of multimedia files.
 While you can link to any multimedia file, you cannot embed such a file within the press release, and the reason is twofold.
 First, it's a limitation of the newswire, which is predominantly a text-only environment (it has made changes over the years to accomodate a hyperlink and make it clickable to a web browser).
 To actually embed a video or multimedia file within the press release is just not within the newswire's capabilities.
 Secondly, because these press releases are distributed automatically to many other partner networks of websites, they themselves don't want these kinds of items embedded on their own websites as it makes it impossible for them to monitor or police what their visitors may view.
 For those reasons, you can't embed, but you can certainly include links to such files.
 You can include unlimited links within your press release and you're encouraged to include as many links as you want as long as they don't interfere with a journalist's ability to read your press release.

 There is no magic day for issuing a press release.
 The reason for that is this: if there was a "best" day, it would quickly become the worst day, because insiders would tell their friends and colleagues, and more press releases would be published on that day, increasing competition for journalists' attention.
 For example, if Tuesday was the "magic day" in the industry, every publicist would soon learn that, and you'd see a huge spike in volume on that day, which would overwhelm journalists, making Tuesday the most competitive day to issue press releases.